Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 ~~~~~
 It is necessary to call command *newmodel* to perform a new translation of the next OCCT shape.

-@section occt_step_7 Reading from and writing to XDE
+@section occt_step_7 Reading from and writing to STEP

-The *STEPCAFControl* package (TKXDESTEP toolkit) provides tools to read and write STEP files to and from XDE format (see XDE User’s Guide).
+The *STEPCAFControl* package (TKXDESTEP toolkit) provides tools to read and write STEP files (see XDE User’s Guide).

 In addition to the translation of shapes implemented in basic translator, it provides the following:
   * STEP assemblies, read as OCCT compounds by basic translator, are translated to XDE assemblies;